Documentation Index

 NOTE

-For further details on how to add User, Readers, and User and Reader groups, go to Managing Users and Groups with SCIM in Okta.
+For further details on how to add users, readers, and user and reader groups, see Managing users and readers with SCIM in Okta.

 FAQ